 Mr. Hunt's salary and bonus are determined pursuant to his employment agreement dated November 20, 2002.
 Mr. Hunt's annual salary, any discretionary bonus and stock options will be determined by the Compensation Committee for each fiscal year of the Company during the employment period.
-In 2004, Mr. Hunt received a base salary of \$225,000, 125,000 stock options and earned a \$90,000 bonus to be paid in 2005.
+In 2005, Mr. Hunt received a base salary of \$260,000, and earned a \$90,000 bonus to be paid in 2006.
 In the event Mr. Hunt is terminated Without Cause, he quits for Good Reason, or he is terminated or quits for Good Reason after a Change in Control (as the foregoing terms are defined in his employment agreement), Mr. Hunt will continue to receive his base pay and any applicable Incentive Compensation over a 24-month period.
 In the event of such termination, Mr. Hunt has agreed to abide by several non-compete restrictions.
-Mr. Hunt's current 2005 annual base salary is \$260,000 with a target bonus, if specific objectives are met, of \$75,000.
+Mr. Hunt's current 2006 annual base salary is \$270,000 with a target bonus, if specific objectives are met, of \$175,000.
+In January, 2006, Mr. Hunt was awarded 35,000 shares of restricted stock, which vest over a four-year period.

-Mr. Valcke's salary and bonus are determined pursuant to an Independent Contractor Employment Agreement (the "Agreement") dated November 20, 2002.
+Mr. Valcke's salary and bonus are determined pursuant to an Independent Contractor Employment Agreement (the "Agreement") dated June 29, 2005.
 Mr. Valcke's annual salary, his bonus and stock options will be determined by the Compensation Committee for each fiscal year of the Company during the employment period.
-In 2004, Mr. Valcke received 260,000 Euros, \$321,256 using the average exchange rate for 2004, in base compensation, 100,000 stock options and earned a bonus of 48,000 Euros to be paid in 2005.
-Either Mr. Valcke or the Company have the option to terminate Mr. Valcke's employment with or without cause, for any reason whatsoever, without any breach of the Agreement by giving six (6) month's written notice.
-In the event of such termination, Mr. Valcke has agreed to abide by various non-compete and non-solicitation restrictions for up to 12 months following termination of the Agreement.
-Mr. Valcke's 2005 base compensation is 260,000 Euros with a target bonus, if specific objectives are met, of 75,000 Euros.
+In 2005, Mr. Valcke received 260,000 Euros, \$321,547 using the average exchange rate for 2005, in base compensation, 100,000 stock options, 15,000 shares of restricted stock and earned a bonus of 90,000 Euros to be paid in 2006.
+In the event Mr. Valcke is terminated Without Cause, he quits for Good Reason, or he is terminated or quits for Good Reason after a Change in Control (as the foregoing terms are defined in his employment agreement), Mr. Valcke will continue to receive his base pay and any applicable Incentive Compensation over a 24-month period.
+In the event of such termination, Mr. Valcke has agreed to abide by several non-compete restrictions.
+Mr. Valcke's 2006 base compensation is 270,000 Euros with a target bonus, if specific objectives are met of 175,000 Euros.
+In January, 2006, Mr. Valcke was awarded 35,000 shares of restricted stock, which vest over a four-year period.

 Mr. Bown's salary and bonus are determined pursuant to his employment agreement dated January 1, 2003.
 Mr. Bown's annual salary, any discretionary bonus and stock options will be determined by the Compensation Committee for each fiscal year of the Company during the employment period.
-In 2004, Mr. Bown received a base salary of \$175,000, 50,000 stock options and earned a \$60,000 bonus to be paid in 2005.
+In 2005, Mr. Bown received a base salary of \$205,000, 50,000 stock options, 10,000 shares of restricted stock and earned a \$60,000 bonus to be paid in 2006.
 In the event Mr. Bown is terminated Without Cause, he quits for Good Reason, or he is terminated or quits for Good Reason after a Change in Control (as the foregoing terms are defined in his employment agreement), Mr. Bown will continue to receive his base pay and any applicable Incentive Compensation over a 12-month period.
 In the event of such termination, Mr. Bown has agreed to abide by various non-compete restrictions.
-Mr. Bown's 2005 annual base salary is \$200,000 with a target bonus, if specific objectives are met, of \$50,000.
+Mr. Bown's 2006 annual base salary is \$220,000 with a target bonus, if specific objectives are met of \$120,000.
+In January, 2006, Mr. Bown was awarded 20,000 shares of restricted stock, which vest over a four-year period.